Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy who has [Grabbed](#grab) you.
 Cost: None
 Damage: 0
 Effect: You and the opponent who has Grabbed you make Offense rolls.
-You may use Mental or Physical Offense, and your opponent must use the same type of Offense roll they used to initially grab you.
-If your roll is equal or higher, you break your opponent's grip and are no longer grabbed.
+You may use Mental or Physical Offense, and your opponent must use the same type of Offense roll they used to initially Grab you.
+If your roll is equal or higher, you break your target's grip and are no longer Grabbed by them.

 ## Tier 1